"Missing" USAF/DOD Aircraft Designations

 The designation X-52A was requested in 2006 for a program to test active aeroelastic wing technology, but was disapproved because of possible confusion with the B-52 series.
 Instead the designation X-53A was allocated to the program.

-The X-58 designation has probably been skipped.
-The designation XQ-58A was assigned to the Kratos Vakyrie UAV built for the AFRL (Air Force Research Laboratory), and it seems likely that the number 58 was chosen to fit into the X-series even though an "XQ"-designated vehicle should get a number in the Q-series.
+The X-58 designation has been skipped.
+The designation XQ-58A was assigned to the Kratos Valkyrie UAV built for the AFRL (Air Force Research Laboratory), and it is practically certain that the number 58 was chosen to fit into the X-series even though an "XQ"-designated vehicle should get a number in the Q-series.